 Below are three primary digital transformation challenges organizations are likely to face in 2021 and how to solve them.

 Whether you work in a B2B or B2C business, everyone's customers have been impacted by COVID-19, creating different needs and opportunities.
 The changes are most noticeable in retail, where online sales jumped 4.3 points in the second quarter of the year to 16.1%, up from 11.8% in Q1 and 10.8% in the same quarter in the prior year, according to consumer data company Statista.
 A recent consumer survey showed that an astounding 87% of shoppers prefer to shop in stores with touchless or robust self-checkout options.
 Businesses in banking, healthcare, higher education and many other industries also saw significant shifts in demand for their product and services.

 In 2020, the ability to deliver a customer experience in tune with the unprecedented customer needs and CX opportunities created by COVID-19 played a critical role in business success.

-The challenge in 2021 is to learn the new set of customer needs and expectations.
+The challenge in 2021 is to adapt your digital transformation roadmaps to a new set of customer needs and expectations.

 Next steps: Marketing teams should perform market research to get outside-in perspectives on customer demand and the competition.
 In addition, IT must arm business leaders with real-time metrics, aggregate analytics, dashboards and other tools providing an inside view around revenue, product usage, sales activities, marketing programs and customer service.